Brandon-JP-Lambert/spectrums-frameworks-and-methods/README.md

 - Can be used as a starting point for brainstorming, ideation, or further exploration of complex subjects.
 - Supports interdisciplinary approaches, enabling users to explore topics from multiple perspectives.

+## Usage

+To use the prompt templates provided in this repository, follow these steps:

+1. Choose a prompt template from the available options (Spectrums, Frameworks, or Methods).
+2. Edit the prompt by replacing `[topic]` with the specific topic you wish to explore or discuss.
+3. Use the edited prompt as input for generative AI tools like ChatGPT to generate contextually relevant content.
+4. Review the generated content and make any necessary revisions to ensure accuracy and relevance to your topic.
+5. Utilize the generated content for research, discussions, ideation, or further exploration of the chosen topic.

+The prompt templates are adaptable and can be used for a wide range of topics across various disciplines.
+By using generative AI tools in combination with these templates, you can generate valuable insights and ideas for your chosen subject matter.

 ## Prompt Templates

 **Prompt 1 (Spectrums):**